ZupIT/beagle-docs/content/en/Resources/Live Preview.md

 }
 ```

 If your function is recognized by the plugin, Beagle's logo will appear as a button to the left of the function.
-When clicking this button, `BeaglePreview` will push the layout to the client \(frontend application\), allowing it to update on your layout instantly!
+When clicking this button, `BeaglePreview` will push the layout to the client \(frontend application\), allowing it to update your layout instantly!
 See the example below:

 ![](/livepreviewpluginintellijidea.gif)